If I register for online classes as a main-campus student, am I a declared UOnline Program student?

 UOnline programs can be a great choice, but they may not be right for everyone.
 Consider the following before you decide:

-- Do you still want to take some classes on campus?
-UOnline students cannot register for any on-campus courses.
-If you want to mix on-campus and online courses, you can register for online sections (section numbers 090, 091, etc.) as a main-campus student.
+- Do you still want to take some classes through the main campus?
+UOnline students cannot register for any main-campus courses.
+If you want to mix main-campus and online courses, you can register for online sections (section numbers 090, 091, etc.) as a main-campus student.

 - Are you ready to learn online?
 Some people work best on their own schedule, while others like the structure of a set class time to keep them on track.
-Take an online readiness questionnaire to see if you're a good fit for online classes.
+Please review our Online Readiness Assessment to see if online classes are right for you.

 - Once you have declared as a UOnline Program student, you will only be able to register for UOnline sections (section number 290, 291, etc.) in the class schedule.

-- Consult the tuition estimator to understand the cost differences in switching to a UOnline Program.
+- Consult the UOnline undergraduate tuition schedule to understand the cost differences in switching to a UOnline Program.

-- If you are receiving financial aid or a scholarship, meet with a Financial Aid consultant to understand how changing might impact your aid.
+- If you are receiving financial aid or a scholarship, meet with a Financial Aid counselor to understand how changing might impact your aid.